 …let us intimately connect with God with our whole heart.

 To relationally know Jesus, and thereby to understand the whole of God, is of primary importance to God (Jer 9:24-25); this is the integral relational outcome of communion together in reciprocal relational involvement with him (signified by his table fellowship).
 Relationally knowing God is also irreplaceable to compose our language of Communion—signifying the embodied sacrifice behind the curtain that relationally removes the veil—in order for our Communion celebrations to have relational significance to God and ourselves as well.
 Yet, intimately knowing Jesus is not an automatic outcome for Jesus’ followers (as discussed in the previous chap.) because of the difficulty many of us have making relational connection with Jesus, like the first disciples.
 This is the critical issue underlying Jesus’ question above.
 If we have difficulty relationally connecting with God, then we cannot deeply know God’s heart (i.e. deeper than referential information) and thus our worship cannot have relational significance to him—just as Jesus vulnerably disclosed to the Samaritan woman (Jn 4:21-24).
 To the extent that this reflects our current level of knowing God, then in a relational sense both those who lead worship and those gathered are engaged in worship of “an un-known God” (like Paul encountered in Athens, Acts 17:23).
-And like the Athenians, we can only shape this unknown God according to our terms (notably from human contextualization), and by extension, we determine what constitutes pleasing and significant worship, and construct our liturgies accordingly.
+And like the Athenians, we can only shape this unknown God according to our terms (notably from human contextualization), and by extension, we determine what constitutes pleasing and significant worship, and we construct our liturgies accordingly.

 ‘Liturgy’ literally means “the work of the people” from Greek leitourgia (compound of laos, people, and ergon, work).
 This study uses ‘liturgy’ to denote that all the gathered worshipers participate actively and fully, not as passive observers.
 It is used synonymously with worship (noun).
-This chapter distinguishes what composes primary liturgy from secondary: that which communicates worship directly to God and therefore has significance to the whole and holy God, as well as for God’s whole and holy family.
+This chapter examines what composes primary liturgy from secondary: that which communicates worship directly to God and therefore has significance to the whole and holy God, as well as for God’s whole and holy family.

 All of Jesus’ interactions challenge us to what is necessary to make relational connection with God in order to know him, which then means his language is indispensable to understand.
 This is why the Father makes it imperative to listen to his Son; and the Son makes the relational imperative to pay attention to both what we hear (Jesus’ relational language), as well as how we listen (Mk 4:24-25 and Lk 8:18).
-What we hear is determined by our hermeneutic, the interpretive lens shaping what we pay attention to and ignore.
+What we hear is determined by our hermeneutic, the interpretive lens shaping what we pay attention to and what we ignore.
 How we listen is determined by our theological anthropology—e.g. outer in or inner out, relationally distant or involved—which also then determines whether we worship in front of the curtain at a relational distance, or behind the curtain in communion face to Face.

 Jesus calls us, as we saw for Mary, Levi, and Zacchaeus, to leave behind the comfort of the ‘old’ ways of defining ourselves from outer in, and thus to let go of the very basis by which we try to engage him in relationship at a distance.
 More so, Jesus challenges us to leave the ‘old’ in order to relationally trust him in new relationship together, that is, relationally joining him behind the curtain for the integral relational outcome from his sacrifice (as in Heb 9:8-10; 10:19,25).
 Leaving the old of the status quo in order to experience the new in communion together is nonnegotiable for Jesus’ followers, even though this faces us with uncomfortable choices.
 Yet, just as he is vulnerably present and intimately involved with us with nothing less and no substitutes for his whole person—ongoingly and vulnerably for relational connection—he calls us to be reciprocally vulnerable with him; and in this reciprocal interaction, he redeems, heals, and transforms our person and relationships.
 We can only relationally trust him as our hearts are thereby made vulnerable to God for relational connection together in order to be made whole in communion together.
 These are relational dynamics that he calls us to engage with him as we follow him; discipleship becomes problematic when not engaged on this depth level of involvement (cf. Peter).
 A critical issue regarding these dynamics is for us to clearly understand that God only engages in reciprocal (not unilateral) relationship, and seeks only those who will respond by embracing the relational work necessary for relational connection together.
 For us today, in Jesus’ physical absence the Spirit (Jesus’ relational replacement) is vulnerably present and intimately involved with us for the ongoing reciprocal relational work together for the redemptive change necessary to join him behind the curtain and therein worship the whole of God face to Face with the veil removed (2 Cor 3:16-18).